amuracciole/moon-bot-binance/README.md

 ## Test orders :exclamation:
 This script will never buy or sell BTC because only run "test_order".
 In case you want to work with real operations, please comment test_order lines and delete "#" before "order_market_sell" and "order_market_buy" lines

+Note: This repository is still in progress of improvements